 Evaluate your business equipment and technology to ensure they’re in optimal condition and do not cause operational delays.
 If you see the need, invest in more advanced technology to help your team perform the same tasks in less time.

 5. Leverage automation

 Every business must evaluate the tasks and operations they can automate.
 This can free up your resources, increase efficiency, and help you drive better results with fewer resources.

 For example, Act! can automate your sales, support, and marketing workflows through tools like automated landing pages, email campaigns, and lead scoring.

-Optimizing billable hours is low-hanging fruit for SMBs
+Optimising billable hours is low-hanging fruit for SMBs

 SMBs don’t always have the liquidity to invest in business growth.
-Optimizing billable hours is an excellent way to increase profitability without major expenses.
+Optimising billable hours is an excellent way to increase profitability without major expenses.
 By using an integrated resource management system coupled with a CRM like Act! you can get all the information you need to calculate, track, and increase your billable work, resulting in greater efficiency and growth.

 Sign up for your free Act! trial and see it in action.